 Should You Work with a Speech-Language Pathologist?

-If you really struggle with speech after stroke, then you might want to consider working with a speech-language pathologist (SLP).
+If you really struggle with regaining speech, then you might want to consider working with a speech-language pathologist (SLP).

-An SLP is trained to help you recover speech after neurological injury like stroke, and they work with all areas of speech recovery that we listed earlier.
+An SLP is trained to help you recover speech after neurological injury, and they work with all areas of speech recovery that we listed earlier.

 Most people work with an SLP for as long as insurance will cover, and then move onto speech apps when insurance cuts them off.

 If you’re trying to improve your speech after stroke, it’s important to identify which areas of speech you need to work on.

 Surprisingly, there are many functions that go into speech, like:

 - Visual processing